skoolkid/skoolkit/sphinx/source/migration.rst

 [Page:\*]
 ---------
-The following parameters are no longer supported:
+In :ref:`page` sections, the following parameters are no longer supported:

 * ``BodyClass``
 * ``Link``